 PART III: THE OVERALL RATING Key Guiding Question Total weighted score % Overall Rating Other reviewer's comments Is this a credible report that addresses the evaluation purpose and objectives based on evidence, and that can therefore be used with confidence?
-72.27 Cook This evaluation report contains some gaps related to providing direct and clear responses to the evaluation questions and putting forward conclusions addressing the evaluation criteria.
-However, the assessments are well substantiated, a good set of lessons and recommendations are also included.
+83.99 Good This is a good evaluation report.
+There are some gaps related to providing direct and clear responses to the evaluation questions but good Conclusions and Recommendations sections are included.